techidaily/site-win11-tips/source/_posts/resolving-microsoft-office-activation-error.md

  To activate Microsoft Office apps legally, you should always purchase the subscription from Microsoft's website or its trusted partners.
 If you have used a crack or third-party activator to activate these apps and encountered this issue after a few days, Microsoft is likely to have detected this unauthorized activation and blocked it.

  Therefore, if you have chosen an illegitimate path, purchase the Microsoft 365 subscription, and this error will be resolved.
-If you want to get a better deal, check out our article covering[different ways to get cheap Microsoft Office and Microsoft Word licenses](https://www.makeuseof.com/tag/microsoft-office-cheap/) .
+If you want to get a better deal, check out our article covering [different ways to get cheap Microsoft Office and Microsoft Word licenses](https://www.makeuseof.com/tag/microsoft-office-cheap/) .

 ### 3\.
 Don't Use a Pirated Copy of Windows